 Field books are for describing what you observe.
 Usually, time is limited or the conditions are not ideal out there.
 So you have to record the essence of what you see.
 What is important to show varies with what interests the field sketcher.
 Drawing here is a means of understanding, not necessarily for making a pretty picture.
 Words and sketches naturally work together, so a good field book has both.

 Despite the rough exterior, field books can have a lot of beauty and appeal.

-- They are rough, usually done on site and not reworked later (at least not much).
+- They usually done on site and not reworked later (at least not much).
 The beauty is in the imperfections.